dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 # Security Considerations

-The security concerts for vCons can put into two categories: making the conversation immutable through integrity verification and protecting the confidentiality of privacy of the parties to the conversation and/or their PII.
+The security concerns for vCons can put into two categories: making the conversation immutable through integrity verification and protecting the confidentiality of privacy of the parties to the conversation and/or their PII.
 These requirements along with need to evolve a vCon (e.g. adding analysis, translations and transcriptions) conflict in some ways.
 To enable this, multiple versions of a vCon may be created.
 Versions of a vCon may add information (e.g. analysis added to a prior vCon referenced by the appended ([appended](#appended))) and versions that remove information (e.g. redactions of privacy information removed from the vCon referenced in the redacted ([redacted](#redacted))).